The Committee of Correspondence Newsletter: Content

 As to content, all the emergent issues of defense, foreign policy, and even domestic issues of civil rights, civil liberties and economic change were dealt with.
 The pacifist tone of the earliest meetings was soon submerged in the realpolitik of contemporary liberalism.
 But the thrust remained strongly favoring initiatives toward disarmament and defusing the hot issue bombs that were scattered in the fields of foreign policy and domestic policy.
 The period covered the last gasp of Republican foreign policy (i.e. John Foster Dulles), the entire Kennedy presidency with its Central Intelligence Agency invasion of Cuba, its Berlin crisis, its battles over a test ban treaty with Russia, the resumption of atmospheric testing of nuclear bombs, the Cuban Missile Crisis and showdown with Khrushchev, the Kennedy assassination and the beginning of the Lyndon Johnson presidency, and the growing involvement in Vietnam, as well as the civil rights battles leading to the Civil Rights Act of 1964.

 In the period after 1961, many critics and friends of the Newsletter and of Committee members went to Washington D.C. to take up official duties.
 So the Newsletter began to be read by policy makers and apparatchiks — some wrote for it — and those who wrote for the Newsletter felt that they had an important audience of policy makers and their friends and colleagues, even as the writers “flew under the radar” of mass media scrutiny.
 However, some of the committee's active authors were also attached to SANE, which ran full-page ads in The New York Times.
 Peak circulation of The Correspondent was about five thousand subscribers, but these were sufficiently effective in national affairs that LIFE magazine, still a Henry Luce product, roused itself to editorialize against it.
 Nonetheless, the Committee of Correspondence managed never to be attacked as a pro-Soviet group.
 Its writers and board of editors were too prominent and recognized for such a charge to be credible.

+Special issues

+The newsletter published two issues dedicated to United States policy toward Cuba: one in May 1961 and the other in January 1962.